Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 • With the exception of which test data elements might be required, this certification criterion applies equally to both inpatient and ambulatory settings.

 • Errors received during testing related to the max field requirement can be treated as a warning.
 This does not remove the requirement from a surveillance perspective nor the general need for mandatory fields to be populated with data as required by the standard.
-Please consult NCPDP to engage in further dialogue regarding its standard's interpretive requirements.
+Please consult with ONC regarding the Electronic Prescribing (eRx) tool's interpretive requirements.

 • It is beyond the scope of this certification criterion to require the capability to ensure that a provider is actively alerted when an electronic prescription fails. [see also 77 FR 54200] Health IT developers are advised, but not required, to include in its disclosures whether and how failed electronic prescriptions are presented to the end-user.
 Health IT developers are also advised to incorporate how failed electronic prescriptions are presented to the end-user in its end-user training materials.